About

 Ms. Caila Henderson is the aquatic facility manager and the animal care coordinator at Saint Mary’s University (SMU).
 Ms. Henderson holds an undergraduate degree in Environmental Science and a Master of Science degree in fish ecology and aquaculture from Mount Allison University, where she was also a laboratory manager during her graduate degree tenure.

 Ms. Henderson facilitates a strong relationship between researchers working in the aquatic facility and the animal care committee, wherein communication is transparent and collaborative in nature.
 She is enthusiastic about continuous education on CCAC policies and practices and trains all animal care committee members and student researchers, encouraging a science-based approach of optimizing the health and welfare of research animals.
-She also chairs monthly aquatic facility meetings with researchers and staff to discuss safe work practices, review SOPs, forecast and prepare for upcoming projects, and problem solve issues.
+She also chairs monthly aquatic facility meetings with researchers and staff to discuss safe work practices, review standard operating procedures, forecast and prepare for upcoming projects, and problem solve issues.

 Dr. Vanessa Oliver